 When you tap on any graph on Apple iPhone using two fingers, it typically shows your displayed chart’s average.

-In this instance, since we are trying to find out the average HRV and the increase/decrease between the two dates, place your fingers on both the dates and tap together.
+In this instance, since we are trying to find out the average HRV and the increase/decrease between the two dates, place your fingers on both the dates and tap them together.

 Now it will display your Average HRV and the increase or decrease between the two selected dates or time intervals.